gruntwork-io/boilerplate/README.md

   - ../css/*.css
   - ../other/somefile.html
 ```

+**Required Version**: A version constraint string in the same format [as
+Terraform](https://www.terraform.io/language/expressions/version-constraints#version-constraint-syntax) that can be used
+to specify what versions of Boilerplate are supported by the config.

 **Variables**: A list of objects (i.e. dictionaries) that define variables.
 Each variable may contain the following
 keys: